aliya0207/cs5293sp21-project1/README.md

 7. wordnet

 ### Function Description:
+FOR THIS PROJECT, I HAVE THE MAIN FUNCTION IN redactor.py itself.
+And all the documents to be read for redaction are in folder project1.
+The redacted documents are in a folder files which is in project1 as well.
 In this project there are various functions that are used to read a .txt file and then redact sensitive information such as names, date, phone number, and a concept = "kids" which will redact all sentences that consist of words similar to the concept given.

 #### def Read_files(text_files):